- Who we are

 1. Who we are

-This privacy notice (the “Privacy Notice”) applies to all personal information processing activities carried out by The Money and Pensions Service (SFGB).
+1.1 This privacy notice (the “Privacy Notice”) applies to all personal information processing activities carried out by The Money and Pensions Service (MaPS).
 The Money and Pensions Service was set up as an independent body with responsibility for improving people’s money management in May 2018.

-- The Money Advice service or MAS (previously known as the Consumer Financial Education Body)
+- The Money Advice service (MAS) (previously known as the Consumer Financial Education Body)

-The objectives of the Money and Pensions Service are—
+1.4 The objectives of the Money and Pensions Service are:

 - to work closely with the devolved authorities as regards the provision of information, guidance and advice to members of the public in Scotland, Wales and Northern Ireland.

-In this section “information, guidance and advice” means—
+1.6 In this section “information, guidance and advice” means:

 - information and guidance designed to enhance people’s understanding and knowledge of financial matters and their ability to manage their own financial affairs.

-SFGB is a data controller in respect of personal information that we process in connection with our business.
-In this notice, references to “we”, “us” or “our” are references to SFGB.
+1.10 MaPS is a data controller in respect of personal information that we process in connection with our business.
+In this notice, references to “we”, “us” or “our” are references to MaPS.

-Our principal address is Holborn Centre, 120 Holborn, London EC1N 2TD and our contact details can be located at moneyandpensionsservice.org.uk.
-More information about The Money and Pensions Service can be found at moneyandpensionsservice.org.uk.
+1.11 Our principal address is Holborn Centre, 120 Holborn, London EC1N 2TD and further contact details are found at maps.org.uk/contact-us/.
+More information about MaPS can be found at the moneyandpensionsservice.org.uk.

 2. How we obtain and process information

-- information we gather from the technology which you use to access our services, for example
+2.3 Information we gather from the technology which you use to access our services, for example:

 - location data from your mobile phone, an Internet Protocol (IP) Address used to connect your device to the internet, your login information, browser type and version, operating system and platform; and